Here is a helpful list of questions to ask your midwife or OB/GYN at your next appointment.

-Here are a few questions for your provider to make sure you’re on the same page:
+Here are a few questions to ask your midwife or OB/GYN to make sure you’re on the same page:

 - How long can I go past my due date before induction?
 1-2 weeks with fetal assessment is ideal since science is now showing that first pregnancies on average go until 41 weeks.

 - How do you feel about me having a doula?
 Births often go better when there’s someone there to support you emotionally.

 - Can I get in the shower during labor?
 Some people call it “magic water” – it washed away even the pain of back labor for me, which was pretty intense.

 - If I choose to use epidural anesthesia, how long can I push for before Cesarean birth is performed?
 At least 4 hours is preferable.